top of page

 Seared Scallops with Hollandaise & Crispy Bacon

-The easiest, most decadent meal is sure to impress and created with little effort!
+The easiest, most decadent meal is this Seared Scallops with Hollandaise & Crispy Bacon!
+It's sure to impress and created with little effort!
 Enjoy with a loved one and your favorite glass of white wine!

 What You'll Need: